jkomal1906/SkillSync/README.md

-# Resume Analyzer Phase 1
+# Resume Analyzer Skill Sync Phase 1
 A Resume Analyzer web application built using FastAPI and spaCy.
 This project allows users to upload resumes (PDF / DOCX) and extract useful information.